 ANT & GARDEN ORGANIC PEST CONTROL provided a truly professional pest control service.
 I use to have Edge pest control and No comparison.
 5 stars for Ryan 2 stars for edge being generous with the 2 stars.

 He came and took care of our pesky ant problem very fast.
 We appreciate the service and highly recommend this company.

 Thank you Ryan @ ANT & GARDEN ORGANIC PEST CONTROL!
 My house was swarming with creepy crawlers.
 I have not seen a bug in days.
 Professional pest control company.

 Fully-bonded and insured, ANT & GARDEN ORGANIC PEST CONTROL in Beaverton, OR offers safe, eco-friendly pest control services customized to your home and garden needs.

-Ryan, our fully-licensed master technician and pest control guy will ensure your home is completely free from ants and other pests – all year round.
+Ryan, our fully-licensed master technician and pest control expert will ensure your home is completely free from ants and other pests – all year round.